feedzai/js-utilities/README.md

 ## Intro

-In the vast landscape of JavaScript and TypeScript development, having a reliable set of tools at your disposal can make all the difference.
-Say hello to `@feedzai/js-utilities`, a comprehensive collection of JavaScript helpers, functions, and custom React hooks designed to streamline your projects with ease and efficiency.
+In this vast landscape of JavaScript and TypeScript development, having a reliable set of tools at your disposal when building web projects can make all the difference. `@feedzai/js-utilities` is a comprehensive collection of JavaScript helpers, functions and custom React hooks designed to streamline projects with ease and efficiency.

-With this package, developers gain access to a treasure trove of utilities carefully crafted to simplify common tasks encountered in JavaScript and TypeScript projects.
+With this package, developers gain access to a treasure trove of utilities crafted to simplify common tasks encountered in JS/TS projects.
 From handy helpers to custom React hooks, this library empowers developers to write cleaner, more concise code without sacrificing functionality.

-Each function and hook is tested to ensure functionality, effectiveness whilst giving developers the confidence to integrate them seamlessly into their projects.
-It comes with comprehensive documentation, making it a breeze to navigate and utilize its features effectively.
+Each function and hook is [tested](https://github.com/feedzai/js-utilities/tree/main/cypress/test) to ensure functionality and effectiveness, whilst giving developers the confidence to integrate them seamlessly into their projects.

-Whether you're working in a traditional environment or embracing the latest ES Modules, it has you covered.
-The package is available in both UMD and ES Modules formats, ensuring compatibility with a wide range of project setups.
+It also comes with comprehensive documentation, making it a breeze to navigate and utilize its features effectively.

-No matter your development preferences, the package adapts to fit seamlessly into your workflow.
+The package is available in both UMD and ES Modules formats so, whether you're working in a traditional environment or embracing the latest ES Modules, we have you covered.

-For JavaScript and TypeScript developers seeking a lightweight but robust toolkit that balances simplicity with utility, `@feedzai/js-utilities` is the answer.
-Explore its extensive array of helpers, functions, and React hooks today, and discover a smoother, more efficient approach to web development.
+For JavaScript and TypeScript developers seeking a lightweight but robust toolkit that balances simplicity with utility, `@feedzai/js-utilities` might jus be the answer!

 ## Table of Contents